ppy/osu-wiki/wiki/History_of_osu!/2015/en.md

 ## July

-On 15 July 2015, it was announced that a new public [Slack](https://slack.com/) team was created for the purpose of better communicating with public contributors. [peppy](https://osu.ppy.sh/users/2) initially made the announcement on his blog and had explained that anyone who was willing to help test cutting-edge features, contribute graphical/sound resources, or get help working with osu! services could come and join the team and talk to the people from different [osu! teams](/wiki/People/osu!_team) directly.[^ppy-blog-july-15]
+On 15 July 2015, it was announced that a new public [Slack](https://slack.com/) team was created for the purpose of better communicating with public contributors. ::peppy::{ user-id=2 } initially made the announcement on his blog and had explained that anyone who was willing to help test cutting-edge features, contribute graphical/sound resources, or get help working with osu! services could come and join the team and talk to the people from different [osu! teams](/wiki/People/osu!_team) directly.[^ppy-blog-july-15]

 *Note: There was still a private Slack team that the osu! team used for internal communications, which was not accessible or viewable to outside users; these two teams were independent of each other.*